prasanthmohan310595/ZapAutoJava/README.md

 -> https://www.netjstech.com/2016/10/how-to-run-shell-script-from-java-program.html - Possible ways to run shell scripts

+INCOMPLETE ACTIVITIES:
+    ->Reporting.

 FUTURE ADVANCEMENTS PLANNED:
+Larger implementations :
-    ->Deploying docker on containers.
+    ->Deploying on docker containers.
+    ->TestNGListeners for initialisation & teardown.

+Quick implementations:

-    ->Cross platform support.
+    ->Cross platform support(Have to update environments.properties & init.java).
-    ->Declaring the port through which the host should listen ZAP API Client in the runtime.
+    ->To bring up the port to listen ZAP API in runtime using the PORT property in environments.properties.

 I would be glad to get pull requests from these areas :)